-115.42 Use of screening information

-The following evidence was analyzed in making the compliance determination:

-- 1. Documents: (Policies, directives, forms, files, records, etc.)

-- 1. PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program
+115.42 Use of screening information Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program Screening records Interviews: Specialized staff Targeted incarcerated individuals Findings (by provision): 115.42(a).

-- 2. Screening records

-- 2. Interviews:

-- 1. Specialized staff

-- 2. Targeted Incarcerated individuals

-115.42(a).
 In the PAQ, the institution provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program.
-The policy states, "Once an inmate has been identified as a victim or perpetrator, or as "at risk" for victimization or perpetration, Unit Management should review classification options." (p.
-33) These options may include transfer to a special treatment program, transfer to a greater or lesser security facility, or changes in housing units, cell assignments, work assignments, and/or education assignments.
+The policy states, "Once an inmate has been identified as a victim or perpetrator, or as "at risk" for victimization or perpetration, Unit Management should review classification options."
+These options may include transfer to a special treatment program, transfer to a greater or lesser security facility, or changes in housing units, cell assignments, work assignments, and/or education assignments.
+FCI Miami does not house incarcerated individuals who have been deemed to be at high risk for sexually abusive behavior.
 During the onsite phase of the audit, the auditor interviewed the IPCM who confirmed that housing assignments, classification and access to programs are all impacted by the information derived from the risk screening.
-The auditor interviewed a Unit Manager who is responsible for the risk screening, and he also confirmed that the risk screening outcomes are utilized to determine housing, job opportunities, programs, and education.
+The auditor interviewed a Counselor responsible for the risk screening and he also confirmed that the risk screening outcomes are utilized to determine housing, job opportunities, programs, and education.
 The auditor reviewed completed screening assessments and could see the final determination for housing was obtained through this document.
 Therefore, the outcome of the incarcerated individual screening is utilized to safely house, classify and schedule incarcerated individual programs.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.42(b).
 The institution provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program in the PAQ.
-This program statement makes it clear that all assignments for incarcerated individual housing and classification are made on an individual basis and are in the best interests of the safety of each Incarcerated individual.
+This program statement makes it clear that all assignments for incarcerated individual housing and classification are made on an individual basis and are in the best interests of the safety of each incarcerated individual.

-The auditor interviewed a Unit Manager who is responsible for the risk screening, and he confirmed that the risk screening outcomes are utilized to determine housing, job opportunities, programs, and education.
-He stated that these assignments are decided on an individual basis.
+The auditor interviewed a Counselor who is responsible for the risk screening, and he confirmed that the risk screening outcomes are utilized to determine housing, job opportunities, programs, and education.
+They stated that these assignments are decided on an individual basis.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.42(c).
 The institution provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program in the PAQ.
 The BOP states that agency housing and programming assignments for transgender and intersex incarcerated individuals is accomplished at the Designation & Sentence Computation Center (DSCC) with the Transgender Executive Council (TEC).
 The initial designations and transfers of transgender incarcerated individuals should be reviewed by the TEC.
-The auditor was provided with several completed documents where the TEC recommendations have been completed for the Incarcerated individual and entered in the incarcerated individual's CIM and Separate screen.
+The auditor was provided with several completed documents where the TEC recommendations have been completed for the incarcerated individual and entered in the incarcerated individual's CIM and Separate screen.

 During the onsite phase of the audit, the auditor interviewed the IPCM, who confirmed that all incarcerated individuals are reviewed on a case-by-case basis, as well as transgender and intersex incarcerated individuals.
 The BOP will always take into account the transgender incarcerated individual's own perceptions regarding his or her own safety and where he or she would feel safest for housing.
 Consideration for housing is not based strictly on genitalia.
-The auditor interviewed two transgender incarcerated individuals during the onsite audit.
-Both stated that they had been asked about their housing and safety.
+The auditor interviewed one (1) transgender incarcerated individual, who identifies as female, during the onsite audit.
+The individual stated that she had been asked about her housing and safety.
 Based on this analysis, the auditor finds the institution in compliance with this provision.